fmalmeida/ngs-preprocess/README.md

 1. Download tools

-      + for conda
-      + the pipeline will search for the local environment created
+      ```bash
+      # create the default conda environment that is searched
+      # by the pipeline if no container profile is chosen
        wget https://github.com/fmalmeida/ngs-preprocess/raw/master/environment.yml
        mamba create -f environment.yml

+      # container image from dockerhub for running with
-      + for docker and singularity
+      # docker or singularity
-      + both use the image available in dockerhub

       docker pull fmalmeida/ngs-preprocess:v2.3
+      ```

 2. Install Nextflow (version 20.01 or higher):